-- Introduce the whole troop volunteer team to the girls and their parents/guardians. - Get to know the girls. - Introduce a Girl Scout tradition - Provide an overview of the troop to parents/guardians. - Review the troop structure, emergency communications (late pick-ups, cancellations, etc.), how you will communicate throughout the year and what you expect from them if you haven't already done so. - Encourage them to volunteer if they want to help out.
+- Introduce the whole troop volunteer team to the girls and their parents/guardians. - Get to know the girls. - Introduce a Girl Scout tradition - Provide an overview of the troop to parents/guardians. - Review the troop structure, emergency communications (late pick-ups, cancellations, etc.), how you will communicate throughout the year and what you expect from them if you haven't already done so. - Encourage them to volunteer!

-First meeting preparation checklist
+First Meeting Preparation Checklist

 Arrange a meeting time and place such as

-at your local school, church, or library.
+at your local school, church or library.

-÷ Use your troop roster in "My Account"
+Use your troop roster in "My Account"

 to invite all parents/caregivers and

 girls.
 This invitation may be sent

-directly from VTK.
+directly from the Volunteer Toolkit.

 Print out copies of the Health

 History Forms for each girl and adult

 registered with the troop.
 (Completed

 copies of this form stay on file with

-you as the troop leader.)
+you as the Troop Leader.)

 Practice what you will say for each

-$\sum$ part of your meeting agenda.
+\mathbf{D} part of your meeting agenda.

-4
+à

-6 ELEMENTS OF A GREAT TROOP
+6 ELEMENTS OF A GREAT TROOP MEETING